akkanben/city-explorer/README.md

 ## Change Log

-11-01-2021 10:59pm - Application is fully functional GET with error handling.
+11-01-2021 10:59PM - Application is fully functional GET with error handling.
-11-02-2021 12:15AM - Application has working weather data from local server.
+11-03-2021 12:15AM - Application has working weather data from local server.
+11-03-2021 11:15PM - Application has working live weather and movie data from external APIs via city-explorer-api.

 ## Credit and Collaborations